learn-co-students/SENG-LIVE-092021/phase-4/03-client-server-comm-2/marketplace/README.md

 ## Lecture Objectives

 - Define a DELETE route and controller method to delete a resource
-- Define an UPDATE route and controller method to delete a resource
+- Define an UPDATE route and controller method to update a resource
 - Handle valid and invalid data response in controller
 - Test request/response flow via Postman